Lower Gangetic Plains moist deciduous forests: Geography

 The Lower Gangetic Plains moist deciduous forests extends across the alluvial plain of the lower Ganges and Brahmaputra rivers, which form the world's largest river delta.
 The ecoregion is currently one of the most densely populated regions on earth, and the forests have largely been replaced with intensive agriculture.

 The ecoregion is bounded on the east and northeast by montane tropical rain forests; the Mizoram–Manipur–Kachin rain forests covers the Chin Hills and Chittagong Hills to the east, extending into Myanmar and other states of Northeast India, while the Meghalaya subtropical forests covers the Garo-Khasi-Jaintia Hills of Meghalaya and southern Assam, and almost defines the Bangladesh border with Northeast India.
 To the north, the ecoregion extends to the base of the Himalayas, where it is bounded by the Terai–Duar savanna and grasslands.
 The upper portion of the Brahmaputra valley in Assam is home to the humid lowland Brahmaputra Valley semi-evergreen forests.
 To the northwest, the forests are bounded by the Upper Gangetic Plains moist deciduous forests.
 The dry Chota Nagpur dry deciduous forests lie on the Chota Nagpur Plateau to the southwest.
 The Sundarbans freshwater swamp forests and Sundarbans mangroves ecoregions lie in the swampy, semi-brackish and brackish southern reaches of the Ganges-Brahmaputra Delta bordering the Bay of Bengal.

 The ecoregion is home to several large cities, including Kolkata, Dhaka, Patna, and Chittagong.

 Climate

 The climate of the ecoregion is tropical and humid.
 Most of the annual rainfall comes during the southwest monsoon from June to September.

 Flora

-The natural vegetation is mostly semi-deciduous forest.
+The natural vegetation is mostly semi-evergreen forest.

 The upper canopy is predominantly of deciduous trees, with a lower storey of evergreen trees.
 Characteristic trees in disturbed forests are Bombax ceiba together with Albizia procera, Duabanga sonneratioides, and Sterculia villosa.
 As forests mature sal (Shorea robusta) becomes predominant, but most of the remaining forests do not mature to climax stage because of human disturbance.
 Where annual fires occur frequently during the dry season, fire-hardy trees and shrubs Zizyphus mauritiana, Madhuca latifolia, Aegle marmelos, Butea monosperma, Terminalia tomentosa, and Ochna pumila are common.

 Riparian forests are typically an Acacia-Dalbergia association, with Acacia catechu, Dalbergia sissoo, Albizia procera, Bombax ceiba, and Sterculia villosa.